merenlab/reads-for-assembly/README.md

 The config file simply says;

-> "Generage enough __100nt__ long short reads from all entries you find in __sample/fasta_01.fa__, so when I assemble them back, the average coverage would be about __100X__ throughout the contig.
-Oh, while doing this, introduce some random base errors to meet __0.05__ error rate in average.
-In fact do the same for every other entry in this config file with respect to their coverage values, and store all these results in __short_reads.fa__".
+> "Generage enough __100nt__ long short reads from all entries you find in __sample/fasta_01.fa__, so when they are assembled and short reads mapped back to them, the average coverage would be about __100X__.
+While doing this, introduce some random base errors to meet __0.05__ error rate in average.
+In fact do the same for every other entry in this config file with respect to their required coverage values, and store all resulting reads in __short_reads.fa__".

 Once you have your config file ready, this is how you run it: